 We're revisiting a thriving successor team six years later to check in on their accomplishments and achievements.
 Empowering a successor team that YOU trust fuels their drive to accomplish incredible growth, elevate the business, and carry a legacy beyond the foreseeable future.

 When it comes to finding the right buyer, the prospective buyer pool need not be large if it is filled with candidates that fit your criteria and are willing to meet your terms.
-This case study follows the story of one seller who was left at the proverbial altar by a qualified buyer, then found a better match–and an above market offer—using the FP Transitions open market system.
+This case study follows the story of one seller who was left at the proverbial altar by a qualified buyer, then found a better match—with an above-market offer—using the FP Transitions open-market system.

-This case study thoroughly details one seller’s experience, from valuation, to narrowing the inquiries, to meeting the candidates and, finally, making her selection.
-Explore some of the often glossed over aspects of the process, like what comes after a seller develops their short list and before they choose a buyer, including: first meetings (and first impressions), broker-dealer pressures, and realities.
+This case study thoroughly details one seller’s experience, from valuation to narrowing the inquiries to meeting the candidates to, finally, making her selection.
+Explore some of the often glossed over aspects of the process, like what comes after a seller develops a short list but before they choose a buyer, including first meetings (and first impressions), broker-dealer pressures, and realities.

-Laurie Nichols RLP, CPC & ELI-MP of Laurie Nichols Coaching shares transition experience including the unexpected personal anxieties that come with selling the business she'd spent 20 years building and leading.
-In this post, Laurie uncovers the secret to facing cold feet, and moving on—happily—from a career in financial services to her next adventure
+Laurie Nichols, RLP, CPC, ELI-MP, of Laurie Nichols Coaching shares her transition experience including the unexpected personal anxieties that came with selling the business she'd spent 20 years building and leading.
+In this post, Laurie uncovers the secret to facing cold feet, and moving on—happily—from a career in financial services to her next adventure.